-SIU football wins on Senior Day with dramatic second-half comeback
+SIU football wins on senior day with dramatic second-half comeback

 “Football is all about dealing with adversity,” Straub said.
 “When you know you have a bunch of guys that believe no matter what happens it makes everything a lot easier.”

 The Dawgs had to claw their way back into the game after losing a 14-3 lead.
-WIU had 28 unanswered points going into the third quarter.
+WIU had 28 unanswered points going into halftime.

-The Salukis would finally respond with a 28-yard field goal by freshman kicker Matt Sotiropoulos.
+The Salukis would finally respond with a 28-yard field goal by freshman kicker Matt Sotiropoulos in the third quarter.

 Late in the third quarter, junior running back Jonathan Mixon ran in a 3-yard touchdown to bring SIU within one touchdown of tying the game.